tree-sitter/tree-sitter/docs/section-3-creating-parsers.md

 It's usually a good idea to find a formal specification for the language you're trying to parse.
 This specification will most likely contain a context-free grammar.
 As you read through the rules of this CFG, you will probably discover a complex and cyclic graph of relationships.
 It might be unclear how you should navigate this graph as you define your grammar.

 Although languages have very different constructs, their constructs can often be categorized in to similar groups like *Declarations*, *Definitions*, *Statements*, *Expressions*, *Types*, and *Patterns*.
 In writing your grammar, a good first step is to create just enough structure to include all of these basic *groups* of symbols.
-For a lanugage like Go, you might start with something like this:
+For a language like Go, you might start with something like this:

 ```js
 {